WP React Starter

 master branch it continuous deployment process get triggered and automatically publish the plugin on wordpress.org.

 The plugin must be able to keep a tree of several thousand files from the media library in the frontend.
 The advantages of reactive programming are the key to delivering the performance the user deserves.
 Many alternative plugins suffer from poor performance with many files – we do not.

-All communication between the frontend and the database is handled by custom REST API endpoints, which are created in OOP style.
-A maintainable code is important for these plugins, because the backend has to be deeply integrated into the WordPress Core media library functionality as well as into all common page builders.
+All communication between the frontend and the database are handled by custom REST API endpoints, which are created in OOP style.
+A maintainable code is important for these plugins because the backend has to be deeply integrated into the WordPress Core media library functionality as well as into all common page builders.

 Moreover, WP React Starter provides us with the end-to-end process for creation, testing and publishing that we need to quickly publish features and fixes.
 Exactly what our customers expect from a paid plugin.

 Freemium WordPress Plugin

 In 2019, we wanted to create a free version of our WordPress plugin Real Thumbnail Generator, which was a paid only product until then.
 This step should enable us to reach new customer segments who want to try out plugins on their WordPress instance first and maybe buy a PRO version later.
 But simply adding an “if-else” to disable features for customers of the free version is not allowed by wordpress.org or the GPL licence agreement.
 You must remove PRO features from your code for the free version on wordpress.org.